Christine (1983 film): Songs appearing in film

-Remake
+Proposed remake

-In June 2021, Sony Pictures Entertainment and Blumhouse Productions announced the development of a remake of the film with Bryan Fuller penning the script and directing and Jason Blum, Vincenzo Natali and Steve Hoban producing.
+In June 2021, Sony Pictures Entertainment and Blumhouse Productions announced the development of a remake of the film with Bryan Fuller set to write and direct the film and Jason Blum, Vincenzo Natali and Steve Hoban producing.
+As of September 2023, no aspect of the project has moved forward.

 Cultural references

+The film Taarzan: The Wonder Car by Indian filmmaking duo Abbas–Mustan is loosely based on Christine.